liamca/WikiSynonyms/README.md

 > update synonyms set root = REPLACE(root, '“', ' '), synonym = REPLACE(synonym, '“', ' ');

 > update synonyms set root = REPLACE(root, '”', ' '), synonym = REPLACE(synonym, '”', ' ');

+### Step 4 - Extract Synonyms to Tab Separated Files

+In this step we will take all the synonyms and export them to a set of Tab Separated Files that can easily be integrated into a SQLite database to be used by our application.
+To do this, you will run a BCP command to bulk copy the data out in files of no more than 2 million rows / file.
+Please note, I had ~7M rows in the synonyms table so if you find you have more you might need to add another line or two...

+> bcp "SELECT * FROM [synonyms] ORDER BY Root OFFSET 0 ROWS FETCH NEXT 2000000 ROWS ONLY" queryout synonyms1.tsv -S (local) -d WikipediaSynonyms -T -t "\t" -c
+> bcp "SELECT * FROM [synonyms] ORDER BY Root OFFSET 2000001 ROWS FETCH NEXT 2000000 ROWS ONLY" queryout synonyms2.tsv -S (local) -d WikipediaSynonyms -T -t "\t" -c
+> bcp "SELECT * FROM [synonyms] ORDER BY Root OFFSET 4000001 ROWS FETCH NEXT 2000000 ROWS ONLY" queryout synonyms3.tsv -S (local) -d WikipediaSynonyms -T -t "\t" -c
+> bcp "SELECT * FROM [synonyms] ORDER BY Root OFFSET 6000001 ROWS FETCH NEXT 2000000 ROWS ONLY" queryout synonyms4.tsv -S (local) -d WikipediaSynonyms -T -t "\t" -c